hilshong2580/cs326-final-zeta/docs/final.md

 Tingshuo Miao:

+- Create a wireframe for loginpage
-- Create a wireframe for login/registration page.
+- Create a wireframe for  registration page.
-- CSS & HTML for login and registration page.
+- Build CSS & HTML for login page.
+- Build CSS & HTML forregistration page.
 - Adjust login.html
 - Adjust regis.html
 - Catch up with backend API
 - Re-adjust the layout of main page-main.html
+   -The UserInfo bottom location.
+   -The Create Post, Edit bottom's locations.
+   -The All Post, Add to Myfacour bottom's locations.
+   -Some more CSS details.
 - Debug and remove part of warnings.
 - Collect and analysis all the information and make Milestone3.md file.
 - Group working on with connecting into heroku database.